 - In our team’s words: “I honestly can’t say enough good things about Miavana.
 The service, the food, the location, the architecture, the overall experience…I was floored.” – Colin Heinrich, Trip Designer

 Location: French Polynesia

-The Brando has the whole package: privacy in an exquisite, exotic location, breathtaking natural vistas, pampering amenities like a natural spa treatment in the therapeutic sands of the island, a deep sense of community and respect for the environment.
-Once the private island hideaway of Marlon Brando, this eco-luxury resort sits in a stunning, secluded atoll just 33 miles from Tahiti.
+The Brando has the whole package: privacy in an exquisite, exotic location, breathtaking natural vistas, pampering amenities such as a natural spa treatment in the therapeutic sands of the island, a deep sense of community and respect for the environment.
+Once the private island hideaway of Marlon Brando, this eco-luxury resort sits on a stunning, secluded atoll just 33 miles from Tahiti.
 From the indulgent villas to the beautiful beaches and warm local staff, every element of The Brando is top-notch.

 - Best For: Couples or small groups who want remote exclusivity, with every indulgence at their fingertips.